lucavallin/barco/README.md

 # <img src="./docs/barco.png" style="width:40px;padding-right:10px;margin-bottom:-8px;"> barco

 `barco` is a project I worked on to learn more about Linux containers and the Linux kernel, based on other guides on the internet.
 `barco` enforces a minimal set of restrictions to run untrusted code, which is not recommended for production use, where a more robust solution should be used.
 Some permissions however are absolutely not safe, and those are enforced by `barco`.

 Linux containers are made up by a set of Linux kernel features:

 - `namespaces`: are used to group kernel objects into different sets that can be accessed by specific process trees.
 There are different types of `namespaces`, for example,the `PID` namespace is used to isolate the process tree, while the `network` namespace is used to isolate the network stack.
+- `seccomp`: is used to limit the system calls that a process can make (handled via syscalls)
-- `capabilities`: are used to set limits on what uid 0 (root) can do.
+- `capabilities`: are used to set limits on what uid 0 (root) can do (handled via syscalls)
-- `cgroups`: are used to limit the resources (e.g. memory, disk I/O, CPU-tme) that a process can use.
+- `cgroups`: are used to limit the resources (e.g. memory, disk I/O, CPU-tme) that a process can use (handled via cgroupfs)

-Settings for `seccomp` and `capabilities` are handled via system calls, while `cgroups` are handled via the `cgroupfs` virtual file system.
-The scope of each of these features is somewhat unclear, and there is some overlap between them.
-The feature `user namespaces` should help with this, but it is not available on all systems as it can be a security risk. `barco` tries to prevent nested `user namespaces` and only uses the feature if available.

 ## Usage